 Laser vision correction surgery has developed rapidly during the last fifty years, and today it has many types.
 Let us review together these techniques:

 1. Superficial Keratotomy (RK):

-It is considered the first technique in vision correction operations, in which the doctor uses special tools to manually change and reshape the surface of the cornea.
-This process has improved vision, but its side effects such as seeing light halos may last a long time.
+It is considered the first technique in refractive surgery, in which the doctor uses special tools to manually change and reshape the surface of the cornea.
+This process has achieved an improvement in vision, but its side effects, such as seeing halos of light, may last for a long time.

 In the eighties of the last century, lasers were used in the field of ophthalmology, which revolutionized vision correction operations.